 Rising to 14,042 feet, Mount Langley is less than five hundred feet shorter than Mount Whitney but receives far fewer visitors.
-Where getting a permit to climb Whitney can be an enormous challenge involving a lottery and a six month waiting period, Langley’s hikers can easily walk right in to a free permit.
+While the lottery to get a permit for Mount Whitney can be challenging and competitive, Mount Langley’s hikers can easily get a free permit on the day of their hike.
 The summit provides expansive views, solitude, and a deep feeling of accomplishment.

 At least eleven miles of hiking lie between Horseshoe Meadow and the top of Mount Langley.
 The trek be attempted as a fatiguing 22-mile day hike, or as a three-day affair with backcountry camping beside the beautiful Cottonwood Lakes.
 Langley is considered an “easy 14er” (though still a bit tougher than Whitney) and the trail to the top is more tiring than technically challenging.
 The marathon hike through thin air provides a worthy adversary and great rewards.